What you need to know about File Sharing

 - Copyright infringement is not the only threat from file sharing.

-- Assume files on p2p (peer-to-peer) networks are infected with spyware.
+- Assume files on p2p (peer-to-peer) or file sharing networks are infected with spyware.

 - You are responsible for your actions.

 File Sharing discussions always lead to the topics of copyright and copyright infringement.
 This entanglement results from the relative ease in which copyright infringement can occur over file sharing mediums.
 It is important to realize that even a good-natured violation is still a violation, and it can have consequences.

 If you are unsure of license restrictions on a song, program, movie, etc., assume that the item in question is regulated – assume that nothing is free.
 Further, assume that you do not have the right to redistribute the item.
 While these assumptions are not always true, they are safe assumptions when trying to avoid legal troubles.
 However legal issues aren’t the only issues to be aware of when file sharing.

 File sharing can prove to be a threat to your personal sensitive information and your computer’s health.
 Typically p2p file sharing programs come bundled with spyware (which can track your actions and report them back to a third party), or the files obtained with the p2p programs will contain spyware.
 This information is typically used for marketing research, but it could be used for spamming, identity theft, etc. Adware is another common component of software in p2p environments.
 Adware can prove to be frustrating and very distracting by popping up advertisements on your computer.
 Too much adware and/or spyware on your system can make it practically unusable.
 Lastly, it is not uncommon to find malware in files available on p2p networks.

 - Legal action taken against you by the copyright holder.

 - Removal of University of Iowa Internet privileges or other disciplinary action.

 Utilize a paid content streaming services to access music, movies and or gaming files and or applications.

 If you must use a p2p application, check all files for malware before opening and do not share out any files.